tkamishima/kamrecsys/readme.rst

 * Python 2.7.x (Python 3.x's are not supported)
 * NumPy 1.6.x or later
 * SciPy 0.10.x or later

-Optionally depends on the following python modules:

-* Scikit-learn
+* Scikit-learn 0.10 or later
-* PyMC
-* OpenOpt (FuncDesigner)

 Algorithms
 ==========